alexsasharegan/middleware/README.md

 ## Exports

+- `RequestId`: Class for adding request ids.
+- `RequestLog`: Class for logging requests.
+- `RequestLogOptions`: [TypeScript] Configuration parameters for the RequestLog middleware.

 ### `RequestId`

 A class to uniquely id incoming requests.
 Use the inject middleware at the beginning of your stack.